nasa/astrobee_android/gs_examples/sci_cam_image2/readme.md

   python ./gds_simulator.py

 and follow the prompts.
 This APK figures as SciCamImage2 in the list.
-Starting it (press on 'b') will turn on publishing the science camera images.
-Yet, no pictures will be taken.

-To take a picture, press on option 'd' to send a custom science command, and then choose '1' to take a single picture.
-If desired to turn on continuous picture taking, which will take and publish pictures as fast as the camera will allow it (typically one per second), send another custom science command, and this time choose the value '2'.
-To turn off continuous picture taking follow the same approach, but choose instead '3'.
-If continuous picture taking is on, and the user chooses to take one picture only, continuous picture taking will be stopped, and then just one picture will be taken.
+Choose it from the list, and start it by pressing on 'b'.
+By default, it will not take pictures unless told so by subsequent commands.
+The app can be stopped by pressing on 'c'.
+To control it, press on 'd', to be able to send custom science commands.
+Then, the following dialog will come up.

+1)  Take a single picture
+        {"name": "takeSinglePicture"}
+2)  Turn on continuous picture-taking
+        {"name": "turnOnContinuousPictureTaking"}
+3)  Turn off continuous picture-taking
+        {"name": "turnOffContinuousPictureTaking"}
+4)  Turn on saving pictures to disk
+        {"name": "turnOnSavingPicturesToDisk"}
+5)  Turn off saving pictures to disk
+        {"name": "turnOffSavingPicturesToDisk"}
+6)  Set preview image width
+        {"name": "setPreviewImageWidth", "value": "0"}
+7)  Set focus distance
+        {"name": "setFocusDistance", "value": "0.39"}
+8)  Set focus mode
+        {"name": "setFocusMode", "value": "manual"}
+9)  Exit program

+The user can either choose a number, to send the specified command, or type manually the command, which is the text starting and ending with braces, and editing it appropriately.
+The latter is necessary for the options that set a value.

 To quit the guest science manager (after stopping SciCamImage2 and exiting the simulator), do: